 5.2.1.
 Rates/Bands 2023 (2022 Income)

-There are five tax rates and bands, on net taxable income, as follows:
+There are five tax rates and bands on net income earned in 2022 (taxable in 2023), as follows:

 |Income Share||Tax Rate|

 |Up to €10,777||0%|

 |Between €10,777 - €27,478||11%|

 |Between €78,571 - €168,994||41%|